 This is a fantastic room for a romantic getaway which can be enhanced even more with our specials and packages.
 Add the Limelight Theatre Package, which includes dinner for two at La Pentola Restaurant, two tickets to see the featured play at the Limelight Theatre, and Eco Cab transportation.
 This package is the perfect alternative to the traditional “dinner and a movie” date night.

-Browse the rest of our accommodations and book your room today.
+Check our availability and book your room today!
 We look forward to having you.